The Only Show in Town

 That meaning and happening are orthogonal makes Natural Reality a multigenerational project.
 Euler worked with imaginary numbers in the 1700s, the square root of minus one, something you cannot see or touch.
 It took Legendre and Chebyshev and mathematicians the entire nineteenth century to accept it.

-So why do I still work on this project now that my children are grown?
+That’s why I still work on this project now that my children are grown: oneness and otherness.

 The Problem with Materialism

-Materialism is highly effective for dealing with immediate interactions.
+Materialism works well enough at close range.
 You see wet pavement and assume rain.
-You watch a car accelerate and you move.
 A fever breaks and you know the infection is responding.
-It’s so effective at the short scale that we never feel the cost of missing the long scale.
+It’s so effective at the short scale that you never feel the cost of missing anything.

 Yet the cost is real and personal.

-We trade away the possibility of otherness entirely.
-We can live our entire lives stuck in a place where we can’t see that every mind around us is in the same condition we are.
-You also lose recognition of your participation in the one happening all minds share, where your influence continues whether you see it or not.
+You can live your entire life unable to see that every mind around you is in the same condition.
+And you miss your own participation in the one happening all minds share, where your influence continues.

 That’s where loneliness lives.